XAIber-lab/Human-AI-Assisted-Cybersecurity-Controls-Library-Generation/README.md

 **Important material (with example images):**

-- **Prompts:** Inside this folder there are all the AI prompts developed and used for this work.
+- **Prompts:** This folder contains all the AI prompts developed and used for this work.
 "Prompt first half" and "Prompt second half" are the prompts used, one after the other, to obtain the relevant excerpt from a given document.
 "Prompt confidence" is used to make the AI give the confidence degrees of the analysis results.
 "Prompt mapping" is used to make the AI give suggestions on mapping the relevant excerpts on a framework's core subcategories.
 Notice that the AI require also the core to work, and that the positive example of this prompt are from the NIST cybersecurity framework 2.0.

 - **List and characterization of collected documents.xlsx** Contains all the collected documents' data, category (best practice, standard, norm), and link.